-Usage-based pricing is the default recommendation for AI products.
-The default is wrong.
+Usage-based pricing is the default recommendation for AI products, and the default is wrong.

 Cursor switched its Pro plan to token-based billing in June 2025 and apologized within three weeks.
-Users who budgeted $20/month saw invoices hit $60 to $100.
-One five-person team spent $4,600 in six weeks.
-Snowflake customers routinely report hidden consumption growth from cross-region data sharing, spending far more than forecasted.
-Notion AI launched at $10/member/month as a flat add-on, hit 65% workspace adoption within a year, and reduced churn enough to save an estimated $30M annually.
+Users who budgeted $20/month saw invoices hit $60 to $100, and one five-person team spent $4,600 in six weeks.
+Snowflake customers routinely report hidden consumption growth from cross-region data sharing, spending far more than they forecasted.
+Meanwhile Notion AI launched at $10/member/month as a flat add-on, hit 65% workspace adoption within a year, and reduced churn enough to save an estimated $30M annually.

 | Budget Line | 2023 (Fixed) | 2026 (Variable) |